 How We Helped

-Mr Thawley’s family contacted our Medical Negligence Solicitors and we took on the case on a No Win, No Fee basis.
-Clinical Negligence Partner David Thomas, arranged a medical examination with an independent plastic surgeon to assess his condition.
+Mr Thawley’s family contacted our Medical Negligence Lawyers and we took on the case on a No Win, No Fee basis.
+Medical Negligence Lawyer David Thomas arranged a medical examination with an independent plastic surgeon to assess Mr Thawley’s condition.

 The types of pressure sores Mr Thawley had developed, which are also known as bed sores or pressure ulcers, are invariably caused as a result of neglect in the care and management of elderly, immobile, injured or disabled persons.